al1sant0s/tsto2rgb/README.md

 </AnimSequence>
 ```

-* a xml file for each character that lists each all those characters animations.
+* a xml file for each character that lists each of all those characters animations.
 For the previous the file would be named "homer.xml".

-The process after that is the analog to the one at the bsv3 section.
+The process after that is analog to the one at the bsv3 section.
 You pack your new asset files for your character with a DLC,
-modify the gamescripts to load your new character, install them into your server DLC repository and check how they look in game.
+modify the gamescripts to load your new character, install them into your local DLC repository and check how they look in game.
 Then you adjust the offsets and delays for each animation, rerun tsto2rgb to recreate the bcell files, reinstall the DLC with the new files and verify again how they look.
 Do that until you end up with the desired results.